 None of the measurements are point measurements, but all measure along a path through the atmosphere, as described above.
 Due to these considerations, the parts of the atmosphere sampled by TANSO-FTS, PEARL-FTS, and ACE-FTS are different, even when the nominal location is the same.
-This contributes to the coincidence error described above, but the same reasoning applies - if reducing the collocation distance criterion only has a small impact on estimated differences between instruments, then the coincidence error is not of major importance, and there is no need to explicitly take the path through the atmosphere into account.
+This contributes to the coincidence error described above, but the same reasoning applies.
+A coincidence error should be expected to increase when the distance or time increases, and decrease when those decrease, ultimately disappearing in the theoretical case where two instruments sample exactly the same atmosphere at the same time.
+Therefore, where reducing the collocation distance criterion only has a small impact on estimated differences between instruments, the coincidence error is not of major importance, and there is no need to explicitly take the path through the atmosphere into account.

 The presence of the Arctic polar vortex means that even proximate stratospheric air parcels may sample considerably different conditions (Schoeberl et al., 1992).
 Therefore, for the comparison between ACE-FTS and PEARL-FTS, we investigate the effect of further constraining the collocations by an sPV criterion.
-This is not needed for comparisons involving TANSO-FTS, because it is sensitive only to the troposphere.
-As we choose a single level for investigating the sPV criterion, we do not perform any interpolation, except when comparing sPV values between two instruments.
+This is not needed for comparisons involving TANSO-FTS because it is sensitive only to the troposphere.
+As we choose a single level for investigating the sPV criterion (potential temperature of 700 K), we do not perform any interpolation, except when comparing sPV values between two instruments.
 The source of our sPV values is described in Sect.
 2.1.4.